getsentry/sentry-docs/src/wizard/kotlin/index.md

 ---

 <Alert level="info">
-    Sentry supports Kotlin for the JVM and Android.
-Here we'll cover the JVM scenario.
-The Android project type has Kotlin code snippets.
+Sentry supports Kotlin for both JVM and Android.
+This wizard guides you through set up in the JVM scenario.

+If you're interested in <strong>Android</strong>, head over to the <a href="https://docs.sentry.io/platforms/android/">Getting Started</a> for that SDK instead.
 At its core, Sentry for Java provides a raw client for sending events to Sentry.
-If you use <strong>Spring Boot</strong>, <strong>Spring</strong>,<strong> Logback</strong>, or <strong>Log4j2</strong>, we recommend visiting our <a href="https://docs.sentry.io/platforms/java/">Sentry Java</a> documentation for installation instructions.
+If you use <strong>Spring Boot</strong>, <strong>Spring</strong>,<strong> Logback</strong>, or <strong>Log4j2</strong>, head over to our <a href="https://docs.sentry.io/platforms/java/">Getting Started for Sentry Java</a>.
 </Alert>

 ## Install